Twisted Yang-Baxter sets, cohomology theory, and application to knots: Introduction

 \section{Introduction}

-The Yang-Baxter equation first appeared in theoretical physics independently in the work of Yang \cite{MR261870}and Baxter \cite{MR290733}.
-Since then it has played an important role in the theory of quantum groups, braided categories and knot theory.
-A Yang-Baxter set is a pair $(X,R)$, where $X$ is a set and $R:X \times X \rightarrow X \times X$ is an invertible map satisfying the equation
+The Yang-Baxter equation, independently discovered by Yang \cite{MR261870} and Baxter \cite{MR290733}, has been pivotal in the fields of quantum groups, braided categories, and knot theory.
+A Yang-Baxter set consists of a pair $(X,R)$, where $X$ is a set and $R: X \times X \to X \times X$ is an invertible map that satisfies: